Korbin-Hillan/LinkedIn-Chat-Application/README.md

 - Input validation and sanitization on all endpoints
 - MongoDB injection protection via Mongoose
 - XSS prevention in message content
+- Heroku handles handles SSL termination so no need to add HTTPS.

 ## 🐛 Troubleshooting